vasanthv/vasanthv/README.md

 ## Hi there 👋🏽

-My name is Vasanth, and I make web apps.
-I enjoy working where design meets code.
-I have an immense love for minimalistic designs and web technologies.

-I have worked on multiple side projects from time to time, some of them got featured as top products in Hacker New & Product Hunt.
-Find some of some of my works pinned below.
-All my side projects are 100% free to use for everyone.
-No ads or sponsored contents.

-If you are using my projects, consider supporting me [here](https://github.com/sponsors/vasanthv).
+I'm Vasanth, a web developer from Barrie, Canada, passionate about building simple, user-friendly web apps that everyone can enjoy for free.
+If my work adds a bit of ease to your day, sponsoring me would mean a lot!

+Here are some of my current projects:

+[Webtag.io](https://webtag.io) — A plain-text bookmarking site, completely free to use.
+[Overtalk.io](https://overtalk.io) — A web-based walkie-talkie app for seamless communication.

+Thank you for your support!